-Pupils will receive a fixed term suspension if they are seen using, distributing or caught in the possession of cigarettes, vapes, e-cigarettes or alcohol on the school site.
-Pupils will also receive a fixed term suspension if they are seen in the presence of other pupils seen using or distributing these items on the school site.
+Pupils will receive a fixed term suspension if they are seen using, distributing or caught in the possession of cigarettes, vapes, e-cigarettes or alcohol on the school site or while wearing their school uniform in the community.
+Pupils will also receive a fixed term suspension if they are seen in the presence of other pupils seen using or distributing these items.
+The Headteacher reserves the right to issue a permanent exclusion for the persistent failure to adhere to school policy in regard to smoking, vaping or possession/consumption of alcohol on the school site or in the community.
+This may also apply in the case of a one-off incident depending on the nature and severity of the incident.